Enterprise plan directory structure

 Mike's Notes

 Pipi 9 is still highly experimental.
-I have been very busy working over the last month on the second deployment of Pipi 9 in production.
+I have been very busy over the last month working on the second deployment of Pipi 9 to production.

 • The first (dogfooding) is Ajabbi.com.